inverse/personal-site/_posts/2020-04-08-washing-machine-power-usage.md

 ### State node

-This is the input node that would be
+This is the input node that is used to kick things off.
+It matches the the `sensor.washing_machine_state` entity and is setup as a bool sensor to output only on state cange.

 ### Function node